haykhovsepyan/opsfleet-karpenter/gpu-slicing.md

 GPU slicing allows multiple workloads to share a single GPU, enabling cost-effective resource utilization for GPU-intensive AI workloads.
 This guide explains how to enable GPU slicing on EKS clusters and integrate it with the Karpenter autoscaler.

+# Optimizing GPU Costs with GPU Slicing on Amazon EKS

+Managing GPU resources effectively on Amazon EKS can lead to significant cost savings.
+This guide explores strategies for optimizing GPU utilization and reducing expenses.

+---

+## Identifying Cost Factors

+To optimize GPU-related costs, it’s important to understand the primary contributors:
+- **Instance Type Selection**: The type of GPU-enabled instance impacts your expenses significantly.
+- **Utilization Rates**: Unused GPU capacity results in unnecessary costs.
+- **Spot Instances**: Spot pricing can provide substantial savings but requires careful implementation to ensure reliability.

+---

+## Strategies for Cost Optimization

+###  Choosing the Right GPU Instances
+- **Estimate Resource Needs**: Accurately determine the GPU capacity required for your workloads.
+- **Avoid Over-Provisioning**: Select the smallest instance type that meets peak workload requirements.
+- **Consider Burstable Instances**: For applications with sporadic GPU demands, burstable instances can balance performance and cost.

+###  Enhancing GPU Utilization
+- **Implement GPU Slicing**: Split a GPU into smaller slices to allow multiple workloads to share the same hardware.
+- **Dynamic Resource Scaling**: Adjust GPU resources in response to workload fluctuations.
+- **Efficient Scheduling**: Prioritize and sequence workloads to minimize idle GPU time.

+###  Utilizing Spot Instances
+- **Select Tolerant Workloads**: Use spot instances for workloads that can handle interruptions gracefully.
+- **Build Resilience**: Design applications with mechanisms to recover from instance terminations.
+- **Leverage Pricing Models**: Explore spot pricing options to achieve the best balance of cost and reliability.

+###  Monitoring and Continuous Optimization
+- **Track GPU Metrics**: Regularly monitor utilization metrics to identify inefficiencies.
+- **Analyze Spending Trends**: Use cost reports to pinpoint optimization opportunities.
+- **Automate Cost Controls**: Set up policies and alerts to proactively manage GPU-related expenses.

+---

+### Implementation

 ## Prerequisites